 It’s no secret that leather shoes crease easily.
-But since most Vans shoes are made with canvas and suede, many wonder if they crease just like other shoes.
+But since most Vans shoes are made with canvas and suede, many people wonder if they crease just like other shoes.
 In fact, GQ created a timeline of 55 days documenting the journey of a pair of Vans.

 So, do Vans shoes crease?

-Like any other shoes, Vans shoes made with either canvas, suede, or leather will crease over time, especially across the toe break.
+Like any other shoes, Vans shoes made with canvas, suede, or leather will crease over time, especially across the toe break.
 This is normal because a pair of Vans sneakers will bend naturally as you walk, creating creases as time goes by.